ibm-cloud-docs/key-protect/kur.md

 ## Processing activity tracking logs
 {: #kur-process-at}

-In addition to the main report generation, the tool includes a subcommand for processing activity tracking audit logs.
+In addition to generating the main report, the tool includes a subcommand to process activity tracking audit logs.

 ### Usage
 {: #kur-at-usage}